 "Naturopathic medicine is a distinct primary health care profession, emphasizing prevention, treatment, and optimal health through the use of therapeutic methods and substances that encourage individuals’ inherent self-healing process.
 The practice of naturopathic medicine includes modern and traditional, scientific, and empirical methods"

 Naturopathic medicine is in the process of being regulated in New Brunswick and members of the New Brunswick Association of Naturopathic Doctors (NBAND) are working hard towards achieving that goal.
-Dr. Gleixner and Dr. Anhorn are naturopathic doctors who are active members and in good standing with NBAND.
+Dr. Gleixner ND and Dr. Anhorn ND are naturopathic doctors who are active members and in good standing with NBAND.

 Naturopathic doctors must complete an undergraduate university degree followed by an intensive 4 year graduate program from one of the accredited naturopathic medical schools.
 The initial training at naturopathic medical school is very similar to conventional (MD) medical school, with students learning anatomy, physiology, biochemistry, pathology, and microbiology, as well as pharmacology, gynecology, dermatology, pediatrics, obstetrics, geriatrics and diagnostic imaging & laboratories.
 However the training a naturopathic student receives with respect to philosophy and treatment options differs remarkably.
 Philosophically, naturopathic doctors are trained to address the underlying cause while still providing relief from your primary medical concerns.
-This philosophy is applied through learning naturopathic treatments such as nutrition, herbal medicine, lifestyle counseling and homeopathy.
+This philosophy is applied through learning naturopathic treatments such as nutrition, herbal medicine, lifestyle counselling and homeopathy.
 To become proficient with these treatment modalities, naturopathic students are also required to complete clinical internships during the last 2 years of their training.
 By graduation, naturopathic students will have completed over 4500 hours worth of study and practice.

 Naturopathic Medical Practice Principles